SvenMichaelKlose/phitamine-shop/README.md

 'mysql -u root -p -h 0.0.0.0 fnord <init.sql'.
 The password is 'fnord'.
 Now you can browse the empty shop at address http://localhost:19020.

+The username and password for the admin area is both 'pixel'.

+# Problems

+The CSS is out of date and needs to be redone, preferably with Flexbox.

+# Wanted features

+* Automatic URL rewrite in CSS through script, using *BASE-URL*.